November 12, 2012 - by Simone Ulmer

-If the branched vascular system of a human were laid out in a line, the blood would have to cover approximately 100'000 kilometers to supply every last recess of the human organism with nutrients and oxygen.
+If the branched vascular system of a human were laid out in a line, the blood would have to cover approximately 100,000 kilometres to supply every last recess of the human organism with nutrients and oxygen.
 This impressive path, which cardiologists like to refer to, would effectively go round the world more than twice.
 Facing this is a delicate electrical conduction system in the heart, which keeps the blood circulation going: in a healthy person, the sinus node ensures that the heart beats at a rate of fifty to one hundred times a minute at rest.
-An intricate network of specialized cardiac muscle cells conducts every single electrical impulse to the ventricles, thus inducing them to contract.
+A intricate network of specialised cardiac muscle cells conducts every single electrical impulse to the ventricles, thus inducing them to contract.
 Through the contraction, the blood located in the ventricles is pumped into the circulatory system.

-“Resynchronization therapy breaks the vicious circle of deteriorating heart function and benefits 70% of heart-failure patients with electrocardiogram signs of LBBB.
-But in the remaining 30% it does not help, and can even impair the heart's performance,” says Mark Potse, a guest professor at Institute of Computational Science (ICS) at the Università della Svizzera italiana (USI).
-However, it is hard to make a detailed diagnosis with a conventional Electrocardiogram (ECG).
+“Resynchronization therapy breaks the vicious circle of deteriorating heart function and benefits 70 per cent of heart-failure patients with electrocardiogram signs of LBBB.
+But in the remaining 30 per cent it does not help, and can even impair the heart's performance,” says Mark Potse, a guest professor at the Università della Svizzera italiana.
+Although the electrocardiogram (ECG) points to an LBBB, the cause seems to lie partly or completely elsewhere in these patients.
+However, it is hard to make a detailed diagnosis with a conventional ECG.

 Collaboration with Cardiocentro Ticino

 The project is a joint initiative of Mark Potse, a guest professor at the Università della Svizzera italiana; Rolf Krause, Director of the Institute of Computational Science at the Università della Svizzera italiana; Angelo Auricchio, Director of the Clinical Electrophysiology Programme at the Cardiocentro Ticino; and scientists from the Politecnico Milano and Maastricht University.
-The international collaboration is funded by the “Iniziativa Ticino in Rete”, funded by the Dipartimento dell’educazione, della cultura e dello sport (DECS).
+The international collaboration is funded by the “Iniziativa Ticino in Rete”